William C. Baker

 Baker is a trustee of Johns Hopkins Medicine (Hospitals and Medical School), an emeritus Board Member of the Baltimore Community Foundation, a Director of the Central Maryland Transportation Alliance, a member of the UMBC Board of Visitors, and an Honorary Board Member of the Garden Club of America.
 He is a Founding Director of Brown Advisory & Trust Company, The Greater Washington Board of Trade Green Committee, and the Living Classrooms Foundation.

 A past trustee of Washington College, Baker was awarded an Honorary Doctor of Public Service there in 1991.
 He has also been awarded an Honorary Doctor of Laws degree from the University of Baltimore, an honorary Doctor of Humane Letters from St. Mary's College, was a recipient of Washingtonian Magazine's "Washingtonian of the Year" award, and was inducted into the Daily Record's Circle of Excellence after being selected three times as an Influential Marylander.
 He received the Speaker's Medallion from the Maryland House of Delegates in 2009, awarded annually to the Marylander who has made an outstanding contribution to the citizens of the state.
+In 2018, Baker received the William K. Reilly Environmental Leadership Award, which recognizes leaders in environmental governance and problem-solving; he also received the National Maritime Historical Society’s Distinguished Service Award.

 Under Baker's leadership, CBF has received numerous awards, including the nation's highest environmental honor—the 1992 Presidential Medal for Environmental Excellence—in recognition of its environmental education program.